WHAT WE DO

 EXPERIMENTAL TESTBEDS

-While much of our work involves mathematical modeling and computer simulation, our experimental testbeds help us validate our models, develop benchmarks and take physical measurements of wireless systems and their key components.
-We start with commercial broadband devices (e.g., 5G NR base station and user equipment), protocol analyzers and emulators, which provide a highly controlled, non-radiating environment to characterize how high-speed wireless devices transmitting over multiple channels in different environments might interact.
-But when our requirements push past the boundaries of what’s commercially available, we develop our own solutions, such as our real-time spectrum monitoring system and Open RAN testbed using software-defined radios.
+While much of the work involves mathematical modeling and computer simulation, the experimental testbeds help validate the models, develop benchmarks, and take physical measurements of wireless systems and their key components.
+The Wireless Networks Division starts with commercial broadband devices (e.g., 5G new radio (NR) base station and user equipment), protocol analyzers and emulators, which provide a highly controlled, non-radiating environment to characterize how high-speed wireless devices transmitting over multiple channels in different environments might interact.
+But when requirements push past the boundaries of what is commercially available, the division develops solutions, such as the real-time spectrum monitoring system and Open RAN testbed using software-defined radios.

 STAKEHOLDERS OUTREACH

-As part of our program planning activities, we continue our industry and stakeholders outreach in order to identify additional measurements and metrology R&D gaps in support of the development of wireless communication systems and standards.
+As part of the program planning activities, the Wireless Networks Division continues industry and stakeholder outreach in order to identify additional measurements and metrology research and development (R&D) gaps in support of the development of wireless communication systems and standards.

 Please visit the NextG Gap Analysis page for additional details.